Sadguru Kedarji has said:

 Shri Sharada Devi

-MASTERS, SCIENTISTS AND PRACTITIONERS IN THE WHOLE LIFE, NATURAL/HOLISTIC HEALING FIELD
+MASTERS, SCIENTISTS AND PRACTITIONERS IN THE WHOLE LIFE, NATURAL/HOLISTIC HEALTH FIELD

 WHO KEDARJI MENTORED UNDER AND RECEIVED DEGREES AND CERTIFICATIONS, AS A RESULT